This Discussion channel is currently closed.

 Default_avatar

-Jan Murray almost 8 years ago
+Jan Murray over 8 years ago

 Absolutely not, no rate increases are needed.
 Xcel needs to cut their own expenses and not pass things on to the consumer.
 There has to be ways for Xcel to work on lowering their budget (less advertising, no bonuses, etc, etc)